BC Energy Step Code for new buildings

 We are currently developing an implementation strategy for the BC Energy Step Code.
 This is a new provincial policy that aims to create healthier, more efficient, and more comfortable buildings.

-The City of Kelowna is currently developing an implementation strategy for the BC Energy Step Code.
-This is a new provincial policy that aims to create healthier, more efficient, and more comfortable new buildings.
 At its core, the Energy Step Code marks an end to the prescriptive approach to achieving energy efficiency in newly constructed buildings.
-Instead, a building’s performance must be proven, demonstrated through whole-building energy modelling and on-site testing to validate how the design, and the constructed building, meet the performance targets associated with each ‘Step’.
-This will require that builders familiarize themselves with the performance pathway in order to achieve compliance with the BC Building Code.
+Instead, a building's performance must be proven, through whole building energy modelling and on-site testing.
+This testing validates how the design and constructed building meet the performance targets associated with each 'Step'.
+The Energy Step Code will require that builders familiarize themselves with the performance pathway in order to achieve compliance with the BC Building Code.

 The BC Energy Step Code establishes a set of incremental performance steps for new buildings that aim to support the market transformation from the current energy-efficiency requirements in the BC Building Code to the Provincial requirement for net zero energy ready buildings by 2032.

 - A net-zero energy ready building is designed and built to reduce energy needs to a minimum such that with the inclusion of on-site renewable energy systems, the building has the ability to produce as much energy as it consumes on a yearly basis.

 - The BC Energy Step Code establishes a single set of energy performance standards that set the direction for future iterations of the BC Building Code, and improves the consistency of building regulations across the Province.